carmenobied/Employee-Template-Engine-TDD/README.md

 ## Installation
 ```
+i.
+Fork the Github repository.
+ii.
+Clone the forked repo into your local machine using gitbash/terminal to pull the project and data.
+iii.
+Access the files and assets via Visual Studio to view the code.
-1. Run tests
+iv.
+Run tests `npm run test`.
-2. Create or update classes to pass a single test case
+v.
+Create or update classes to pass a single test case
-3. Repeat
+vi.
+Repeat as necessary.

 ```